VivianMonzon/Python_library-Checklist/checklist.md

-# Which points have to be done in the process of writing a library:
+# Points, which have to be done in the process of generating a Python library:

 ## Brainstorming:
 - [ ] What is the need for writing this library